sezanzeb/input-remapper/HELP.md

 # The problems with overwriting keys

-If you had one keyboard layout for your mouse that writes SHIFT keys on keycode 10, and one for your keyboard that is normal and writes 1/! on keycode 10, then you would not be able to write ! by pressing that mouse button and that keyboard button at the same time.
+**Initial target** You write a symbols file based on your specified mapping, and that's pretty much it.
+There were two mappings: The first one is in the keycodes file and contains "<10> = 10", which is super redundant but needed for xkb.
+The second one mapped "<10>" to characters, modifiers, etc. using symbol files in xkb.
+However, if you had one keyboard layout for your mouse that writes SHIFT keys on keycode 10, and one for your keyboard that is normal and writes 1/! on keycode 10, then you would not be able to write ! by pressing that mouse button and that keyboard button at the same time.
 Keycodes may not clash.

-**The first idea** was to write special keycodes known only to key-mapper (256 - 511) into the input device of your mouse in /dev/input, and map those to SHIFT and such, whenever a button is clicked.
+**The second idea** was to write special keycodes known only to key-mapper (256 - 511) into the input device of your mouse in /dev/input, and map those to SHIFT and such, whenever a button is clicked.
 A mapping would have existed to prevent the original keycode 10 from writing a 1.
 But X/Linux seem